Philosophy

 No matter what their age or level, students need to balance fun and work.

-If a student's practice sessions are frequently frustrating, boring, or nonproductive, and little enjoyment is found, something's seriously amiss.
-When students practice in this manner, usually they do so unenthusiastically.
+If a student frequently endures boring, or nonproductive, practice sessions, and little enjoyment is found, something's seriously amiss.
+When students practice in this manner, understandably, they usually they do so unenthusiastically.
 Eventually they'll tire of the frustration or drudgery.
 Worse, they may erroneously conclude that, while the pursuit of music looks like fun, in reality it's endlessly boring, unattainable and unrewarding.

 Indeed students must assume a personal responsibility for maintaining their enthusiasm — no one can do that for them.
-They should enjoy the majority of their practice time, and so they need to structure their practice to this end.
-The exception here is the very young -- while they need more attention and positive feddback for their accomplishments and effort, they too should be encouraged and rewarded for practicing independently and productively.
+They should enjoy the majority of their practice time, making sure to structure it around both fun and hard work.
+The exception here is the very young -- while they need more attention and positive feedback for their accomplishments and effort, they too should be encouraged and rewarded for practicing independently and productively.

 A skilled music teacher helps students achieve good practice habits by having them practice at their lessons.
-Rather than sturcturing each lesson as a recital/critique session, the teacher simple asks the student to practice the piece ... and then asks them a number of questions:
+Rather than structuring each lesson as a recital/critique session, the teacher simply asks the student to practice the piece ... and then asks them a number of questions:

 • What would you do you get better in one such area?

-• What would be a good way to acheive this improvement?
+• What would be a good way to achieve this improvement?

 • Have you actually improved in the last few minutes of practice?